Ana Fernández / SEO

-LLMs (Large Language Models) such as GPT, Claude or Gemini have radically changed the way users access information.
-But to create useful content, whether for usability, visibility or integrations, you first have to understand how a language model works.
+LLMs (Large Language Models) like GPT, Claude, or Gemini have radically changed how users access information.
+But to create useful content—whether for usability, visibility, or integrations—you first need to understand how a language model works.

-This article explains to you, without a lot of unnecessary technicalities, How LLMs operate internally, what they do with the text they receive, and how they generate the answers that millions of people are reading every day.
+In this article, I explain, without unnecessary technical jargon, how LLMs operate internally, what they do with the text they receive, and how they generate the responses millions of people read every day.

 What is an LLM?

 An LLM is an artificial intelligence model trained to predict text.
-His ability comes from having been exposed to massive amounts of text (books, articles, code, forums, web pages), from where he learns statistical patterns and semantic relationships between words, phrases and concepts.
+Its capability comes from having been exposed to massive amounts of text (books, articles, code, forums, web pages), from which it learns statistical patterns and semantic relationships between words, phrases, and concepts.

-In essence, it's not a search engine, not a database, or a calculator, but rather a system that predicts which is the next most likely word (token), given a previous context.
+In essence, it is not a search engine, nor a database, nor a calculator, but a system that predicts what the most likely next word (token) is, given a previous context.

 How do LLMs learn?